zumten/dotnet-mindex/README.md

 # Performance

 The main point of this library is to provide easy search criterias without impacting the performance.
 You could always optimize a LookupTable for your specific needs and it will always be faster than Mindex.
-If you have to support multiple criterias, then this is when Mindex will shine because you can improve your performances with only one line of code.
+If you have to support multiple criterias, then this is when Mindex will shine because you can improve your performances with only one or two lines of code.

+## Benchmarks

-1. Top 10 domains for each top level domain
+1. Top 10 domains for each top level domain ([SiteRankingSearchTopDomainByTLD.cs](https://github.com/zumten/mindex/blob/master/src/ZumtenSoft.Mindex.Benchmark/Benchmarks/SiteRankingSearchTopDomainByTLD.cs))

  Method |    N |        Mean |      Error |     StdDev |
 ------- |----- |------------:|-----------:|-----------:|